deagon/vuetable-2-tutorial-wiki/lesson-17.md

 The interesting one is the third parameter where we supply an array of its children.

-In this case, each child is quite simple, so we use `h` to render it in-place.
+In this case, each child is quite simple and does not have any children of its own, so we use `h` to render it in-place.
 No need to create another function for each of them.